Mathematical foundations of quantum information: Measurement and foundations: Accuracy limits of quantum computing

 (2) To physically realize elementary logic gates by1 qubit rotation operation and controlled not (CNOT) operation between 2 qubits, and any quantum circuit can be built up from those two sorts of unitary operations.

 (3) To clear the accuracy threshold, every operation should be implemented with the error probability below $10^{-5}-10^{-6}$.

-From the above it can be concluded that since rotations of the spin and the CNOT do not conserve the spin, it has been shown from the above strategies that if those gates are implemented by physical interactions obeying the angular momentum conservation law then the unavoidable noise similar to the WAY theorem arises \cite{02CQC}.
-However, not every quantum gates will play the same role as the measuring apparatus, and in fact there are quantum gates that obey the angular momentum conservation law like the SWAP gate.
-Thus, it is not alway possible to estimate the error probability from inequality \eq{spin-error} quantifying the WAY theorem, but some useful arguments have been known for estimating the error probability for several gates \cite{02CQC,03UPQ,07CLI}.
+From the above it can be concluded that since rotations of the spin and the CNOT do not conserve the spin, it has been shown from the above strategies that if those gates are implemented by physical interactions obeying the angular momentum conservation law, then the unavoidable noise similar to the WAY theorem arises \cite{02CQC}． However, not every quantum gates will play the same role as the measuring apparatus, and in fact there are quantum gate that obey the angular momentum conservation law like the SWAP gate.
+Thus, it is not always possible to estimate the error probability from inequality \eq{spin-error} quantifying the WAY theorem, but some useful arguments have been known for estimating the error probability for several gates \cite{02CQC,03UPQ,07CLI}．

-Along with this line, we have now established a method for estimating the error probability for arbitrary unitary gates.
-Let $\bS$ be a spin 1/2 system described by a Hilbert space $\cH_{\bS}$, and $\{\ket{0},\ket{1}\}$ the eigenbasis of the $z$-component of the spin.
+Along this line, we have now established a method for estimating the error probability for arbitrary unitary gates.
+Let $\bS$ be a spin 1/2 system described by a Hilbert space $\cH_{\bS}$, and let $\{\ket{0},\ket{1}\}$ be the eigenbasis of the $z$-component of the spin.
 An arbitrary unitary gate $U_{\bS}$ on $\cH_{\bS}$ can be represented by